Get Off The Blood Sugar Rollercoaster

-Research has shown a breakfast rich in protein significantly improves appetite control and reduces unhealthy snacking on high-fat or high-sugar foods in the evening.
-Here’s an example of a breakfast that will keep your blood sugar within the normal range: eggs with spinach or any other non-starchy vegetables you desire, cheese, and herbal or green tea.
-Once digested you will slowly absorb about 4½ teaspoons of sugar.
-This amount of sugar causes a much more normal rise in your blood glucose.
+Here’s an example of a breakfast that keeps your blood sugar within the normal range: eggs with spinach or any other non-starchy vegetables, cheese, and herbal or green tea.
+Once digested, you will slowly absorb a low amount of carbohydrates, which causes a much more normal rise in your blood glucose.

 Tips for Supporting Healthy Blood Glucose Levels and Reducing Insulin Spikes